AdobeDocs/commerce-extensibility/src/pages/app-development/examples.md

 # Extensibility examples

 There are many ways to extend [Adobe Commerce](https://business.adobe.com/products/magento/extended-capabilities.html) today, such as [APIs](https://developer.adobe.com/commerce/webapi/) and [extensions](https://business.adobe.com/products/magento/marketplace.html).
-However, these options in isolation only encapsulate a small fraction of what is possible with extensibility.
-This article speculates on what is possible with new and emergent offerings and more complicated integrations to explore the boundaries of what is possible.
+However, these options in isolation only encapsulate a small fraction of possibilities with extensibility.
+This article speculates on what is possible with new and emergent offerings and more complicated integrations to explore the boundaries of what can be created in the future.

 ## Understanding the components

 There are several new and developing technologies created by Adobe that can further extend the Adobe Commerce platform.
-Before getting into more complex examples, we will take a look at each of these services individually.
+Each of the following services has unique features and capabilities, which are important to understand individually before considering more complicated examples.

 ### Adobe Developer App Builder